 Wagnerian repertoire has been central to Christopher’s career in the last decade.
-He made his highly acclaimed debut at the Bayreuth Festival as Parsifal in Stefan Herheim’s 2008 production under Daniele Gatti - voted production of the year by Opernwelt magazine.
-He has also sung the role at the Wiener Staatsoper (under Franz Welser-Möst), Bayerische Staatsoper (Kent Nagano), Valencia’s Palau de les Arts (Lorin Maazel) and De Nederlandse Opera (Iván Fischer), and at the Royal Opera House Covent Garden, Opéra national de Paris, San Francisco Opera, Seattle Opera and Gran Teatre del Liceu.
+He made his highly acclaimed debut at the Bayreuth Festival as Parsifal in Stefan Herheim’s production under Daniele Gatti - voted Production of the Year by Opernwelt magazine.
+He has also sung the role at the Wiener Staatsoper (under Franz Welser-Möst), Bayerische Staatsoper (Kent Nagano), Valencia’s Palau de les Arts (Lorin Maazel) and De Nederlandse Opera (Iván Fischer), and at the Royal Opera House, Covent Garden, Opéra national de Paris, and at San Francisco and Seattle Operas.
 His portrayal of the role from Opernhaus Zürich, conducted by Bernard Haitink, is available on DVD from Deutsche Grammophon.

-Christopher sang his first Lohengrin at the Teatro Comunale de Bologna, and has reprised the role at the Grand Théâtre de Genève, Teatro Real Madrid and The Dallas Opera - the latter earning him the 2007 Maria Callas Debut Artist of the Year Award.
-He has sung Siegmund at Wiener Staatsoper (under Christian Thielemann) and at La Fenice, Teatro San Carlo, De Nederlandse Opera and Oper Köln.
-The Opéra national de Paris saw his role debut as Tannhäuser under Sir Mark Elder and he sang his first Erik (Der fliegende Holländer) at San Francisco Opera.
-Last season he made a successful debut in the title role of Rienzi at the Salzburger Festspiele under Philippe Jordan.
+Christopher sang his first Lohengrin at Teatro Comunale de Bologna, and has reprised the role at the Grand Théâtre de Genève, Teatro Real Madrid and The Dallas Opera - the latter earning him the 2007 Maria Callas Debut Artist of the Year Award.
+He has sung Siegmund (Die Walküre) in Vienna (under Christian Thielemann and Sir Simon Rattle), Venice, Amsterdam and at Teatro di San Carlo.
+Paris saw his role debut as Tannhäuser under Sir Mark Elder and he sang his first Erik (Der fliegende Holländer) in San Francisco as well as the title role in the lesser-performed Rienzi at the Salzburg Festival under Philippe Jordan.